avlakin/Open3D/doc/getting_started.rst

     >>> import open3d

 .. error:: If there is an issue, check whether the Python version detected by cmake (see log from cmake) and the Python version for command line environment (type python -V).
 They should match.
-If it is not, please follow :ref:`python_binding` in docs.
+If it is not, please follow :ref:`python_binding` in the documentation.

 Python tutorials
 ------------------